 Your personal data is held in messaging services (email, text and telephone) and written records (electronic or paper form).
 We have put suitable physical, electronic and managerial measures in place to hold your data securely.
-This includes storing electronic data on designated devices and in locked filing cabinets, encryption of electronic records and restricting access to your personal data to authorized individuals.
+This includes storing electronic data on designated devices encryption of electronic records which are stored in locked filing cabinets and restricting access to your personal data to authorized individuals.

 How do we use your personal data?

-Your personal data is only used to provide professional services to you and to fulfill our professional and legal requirements as outlined below.
+Your personal data is only used to provide professional services to you and to fulfil our professional and legal requirements as outlined below.

 Do we share your personal data?